haandol/sagemaker-xgboost-pipeline-example/README.md

 ## Upload dataset to S3

-deployment will displays state-machine-arn on the terminal,
+deployment will display state-machine-arn on the terminal,

 *SagemakerXgboostDemoInfraStack.SagemakerBucketOutput = sagemakerxgboostdemoinfra-sagemakerbucketXXXXXXXX-YYYYYYYYYYYY*